amwas411/global-optimization-tool/README.md

 "npm start" will create a local server at localhost:3000.
 Now you may change files in "src" folder and immediatly see result at the local server.

-To build project run command "npm run-script build".
+To build project you should run command "npm run-script build".